cloudspannerecosystem/autoscaler/poller/README.md

 `metrics`                | Array          | Array of objects that can override the values in the metrics used to decide when the Cloud Spanner instance should be scaled IN or OUT.
 Refer to the [metrics definition table](#metrics-parameters) to see the fields used for defining metrics.
 `minNodes` (DEPRECATED)  | 1              | DEPRECATED: Minimum number of Cloud Spanner nodes that the instance can be scaled IN to.
 `maxNodes` (DEPRECATED)  | 3              | DEPRECATED: Maximum number of Cloud Spanner nodes that the instance can be scaled OUT to.
+`downstreamPubSubTopic`  | `undefined`    | Set this parameter to `projects/${projectId}/topics/downstream-topic` if you want the the Autoscaler to publish events that can be consumed by downstream applications.
+See [Downstream messaging](../scaler/README.md#downstream-messaging) for more information.

 ## Metrics parameters